synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/feature.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have added relevant tests to cover the changes.
 - [ ] I have updated user facing documentation accordingly.
+- [ ] I have verified code coverage targets are met.

 ## Migrations